spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities/self-hosted.md

 ### Resources

-Review the [Self-Hosted Palette](../../enterprise-version/enterprise-version.md) section to learn how to install the self-hosted version of Palette in your data centers or public cloud providers to manage Kubernetes clusters.
+Review the [Self-Hosted Palette](../../enterprise-version/enterprise-version.md) section to learn how to install the self-hosted version of Palette in your data centers or public cloud providers.

 Check out the following video to discover some simple strategies you can follow to streamline how you manage Kubernetes deployments and versioning in your production environment.